jlegatheaux/RC2020-assignments/assignment-4/README.md

 ```
 java -cp bin:cnss/bin cnss.simulator.Simulator configs/config4.2
 ```
 As you can see, things now perform very differently.
 Not only because nodes receive many duplicate packets, but also because the only way a flood stops is because something special arises to the forwarded packets.
 Guess what and explain why it happens.
-If you want to look at the deluge of events, you must run the simulation with tracing on.
+If you want to have a more detailed look at the deluge of events you must run the simulation with tracing on.

 Another interesting observation is to compare the time a flood takes to end when the network has no cycles (afer the first packet is sent at time = 10000), to the time it takes when the network is not acyclic.
-You can look at it by using command `less` to stop the progress of the printing of the simulation results (touch space to continue).
+You can look at it by using command `less` to stop the progress of the printing of the simulation results (continuation requires you to touch key space).

 ```
 java -cp bin:cnss/bin cnss.simulator.Simulator configs/config4.2 | less
 ```
 You can abort the simulation as soon as you got the comparison done.
 You can try to justify the values by looking at the initial value of the TTL parameter of packets and the paths they use in the network.
+This value is set at Packet creation by class `cnss.simulator.Packet`.
 You can also try to devise a simple method to make the flood stop earlier.
 Can your methdod be generalised to any network?

 # Your First Delivery (that can be marked at most 14 marks)